 It can be watery during ovulation where women experience clear discharge or thick white discharge towards the onset of your next period.

 Vaginal discharge is a normal way the vagina is kept clean.
 It consists of bacteria (lactobacilli), epithelial cell and mucus that is produced from the cervix.
 The normal pH of the vagina is between 3.5 to 4.5.
-During yeast infection discharge there is no change in the vaginal pH.
+During yeast infection discharge there is usually no change in the vaginal pH.

 What does yeast infection discharge look like?